ChrisPenner/wc/README.md

 I did a bit of skimming and it seems that SOME storage devices might experience a speed-up from doing file reads in parallel, some may actually slow down.
 Your mileage may vary.
 If anyone's an expert on SSDs I'd love to hear from you on this one.
 Regardless I'm still pretty happy with the results.

+**UPDATE**: Turns out some folks out there ARE experts on SSDs!
+Paul Tanner wrote me an email explaining that modern NVME drives can typically benefit from this sort of parallelism, so long as we're not accessing the same block (and here we're not).
+Unfortunately, my ancient macbook doesn't have one, but on the plus side that means this code might actually run even FASTER on a modern drive.
+Thanks Paul!

 In case you're wondering, the actual `User` time for our program comes in at `4.22s` (which is split across the 4 cores), meaning our parallel program is less efficient than the simple version in terms of actual processor cycles, but the ability to use multiple cores gets the "real" wall-clock time down.

 ## Handling Unicode